nvaidya1/Documentation/README.md

 ## Cleanup

 On the completion of the lab, please feel free to stop the CloudWatch agent on the EC2 instances to avoid any additional charges.
+Additionally, may terminate the EC2 instances that are launched specifically for this lab.